SixArm/usv/doc/faq/index.md

 then you already know much about USV.

-## IS USV a standard?
+## IS USV aiming to be a standard?

+Yes, USV is aiming to become an IETF standard similar to <a href="https://www.ietf.org/rfc/rfc4180.txt">IETF RCF 4180 for CSV</a>.
+We have submitted the first IETF Internet Draft.

-USV is aiming to become an IANA standard similar to <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.
+Yes, USV is aiming to become an IANA standard similar to <a href="https://www.iana.org/assignments/media-types/text/tab-separated-values">IANA TSV</a>.
+We have submitted the request for the "text/usv" media type.

 ## Why choose USV over CSV or TSV?

-You want your data content to be able to contain commas, or tabs, or newlines.
+You want your data content to be able to contain commas, or tabs, or newlines, without special escaping or different quoting rules than other data such as numbers.

 You want your data content to be able to use data groups, or database tables, or spreadsheet grids.